Allan Clarke (footballer): Leeds United

-Clarke was in the Leeds United side which won its second Fairs Cup in 1971 – scoring in the final against Juventus – while again missing out on the League Championship in the last week of the season and losing to Colchester United in the fifth round of the FA Cup (after which he was told by club medics that he was suffering from pleurisy).

-Leeds United reached the FA Cup Final again in the competition's centenary year and at Wembley they faced Arsenal, the Cup holders.
+Clarke was in the Leeds United side that won its second Fairs Cup in 1971, scoring in the final against Juventus.
+Leeds United reached the FA Cup Final again in the competition's centenary year, and at Wembley they faced the Cup holders, Arsenal.
 Clarke scored the only goal of the game with a diving header from a Jones cross early in the second half.
 He had hit the crossbar with another diving header earlier in the game.
 Unfortunately for Clarke and Leeds, they lost the League title and the chance of emulating Arsenal's previous season "double" when they lost to Wolverhampton Wanderers two days after winning the FA Cup.

 Clarke played again at Wembley – and lost – when Leeds United were beaten 1–0 by Sunderland in the 1973 FA Cup Final.
 Clarke was again Leeds United's top scorer as Leeds United won the league title in 1974, including a run of 29 opening matches without defeat.
 Leeds United lost the 1975 European Cup Final to Bayern Munich 2–0 and were denied a clear penalty when Clarke was tackled from behind and felled by Franz Beckenbauer in the penalty area.

-After this match the Revie side started to break up – their manager had left in 1974 for the England job – and Clarke himself left the club in 1978 after 351 appearances and 151 goals, with a knee injury curtailing his ability to play at top-flight level.
-He scored in the 1977 FA Cup semi-final, but the game ended 2–1 to Manchester United.
+After this match the Revie side began to break up; their manager had left in 1974 to take the England job, and Clarke himself left the club in 1978 after 351 appearances and 151 goals, with a knee injury curtailing his ability to play at top-flight level.
+He scored in the 1977 FA Cup semi-final, but the game ended in a 2–1 win by Manchester United.

 International career

 Clarke was called up for England's 1970 World Cup squad in Mexico, despite being uncapped.
-He made his debut for his country against Czechoslovakia in the heat and pressure of a World Cup first round match.
-Clarke scored the only goal of the match from the penalty spot.
-He remains the last England player to make his international debut in a World Cup finals match.
+He made his debut for his country against Czechoslovakia in the heat and pressure of a World Cup first-round match.
+Clarke scored the only goal of the match, from the penalty spot.
+He remains the most recent England player to make his international debut in a World Cup finals match.
 Over the next five years he appeared a total of 19 times for England, scoring ten goals.
-England reached the quarter-finals of the European Football Championships in 1972 but did not get through their qualifying group for the 1976 tournament, or for the 1974 World Cup.

 In 1973, he was in the England team which needed to beat Poland at Wembley to qualify for the 1974 World Cup.
-A goal down, England were awarded a penalty from which Clarke scored, but, other than that, he was among many England players to be thwarted by the Polish goalkeeper Jan Tomaszewski.
-A 1–1 draw was not enough and England did not go through to play in the 1974 World Cup.
+A goal down, England were awarded a penalty from which Clarke scored, but other than that, he was among many England players to be thwarted by the Polish goalkeeper Jan Tomaszewski.
+A 1–1 draw was not enough, and England did not go through to play in the 1974 World Cup.